shushtain/farba.nvim/README.md

 ## Additional features

 If you want to make some additional plugin pretty or just need a color from the Farba palette somewhere else, get it from `vim.g.farba`.
 For example, `vim.g.farba.colors.general.gray.v25`.
 To see all available colors, call `:lua print(vim.inspect(vim.g.farba))`.
+Expect `v01`, `v99`, and `v05-95` with step `5` to be available.

 ## How does it work?